crypto-crawler/rotating-file/README.md

 # rotating-file

-A rotating file with customizable rotation behavior.
+A thread-safe rotating file with customizable rotation behavior.